 Don’t know what to pick?
 Contact us at firstname.lastname@example.org, and we will be happy to help with your decision-making by providing more information and discussing your desired outcomes.

 Conflict Theatre uses forum theatre techniques established by Brazilian activist Augusto Boal (Theatre of the Oppressed), developed by Vancouver’s David Diamond (Theatre for Living), and specifically tailored to the UBC workplace by Professor Tom Scholte of the Department of Theatre and Film in collaboration with Human Resources.

 Forum theatre is a type of performance that arises from the life of a community and it can be used as a tool to engage with difficult situations.
 In forum theatre, a play is created by community members during intensive workshops, and performed by them, not professional actors.
 The play tells a story based on real events.
 During a performance, the play is presented to an audience, who is then welcomed to intervene in the scenes to explore how the story might play out differently.
 Through this interactive process, forum theatre provides a unique opportunity to rehearse courage and apply new strategies to real problems.

 Conflict Theatre is a UBC Human Resources project that uses embodied and experiential methods to theatre to transform how we engage in conflict.
-It was introduced in 2011 to allow UBC employees to incorporate the principles of UBC Respectful Environment Statement for Students, Faculty and Staff into our day-to-day difficult conversations and high-stakes conflicts.
+It was introduced in 2011 to allow UBC employees to incorporate the principles of UBC Respectful Environment Statement into our day-to-day difficult conversations and high-stakes conflicts.
 Since then, the approach has been successfully integrated into the Managing@UBC and Academic Leadership Development Program.